wilsonliaows/docs/developing-connectors/sdk/error-handling.md

 }
 ```

-*If this is unfamiliar to you, refer to the documentation on [XML format](/developing-connectors/sdk/data-format/xml-format.md)*
+*If this XML-to-hash conversion is unfamiliar to you, refer to the documentation on [XML format](/developing-connectors/sdk/data-format/xml-format.md) for more information.*

 Hence, it is important to be able to validate response and raise an error when one is present.
 By default, the SDK framework will only raise errors when the HTTP response code indicates an error, such "errors" will be missed.